-(4) Results exclude significant acquisitions and/or other expenses approved by the HRCC.
+(3) Results exclude significant acquisitions and/or other expenses approved by the HRCC.

-(5) The CEO is eligible for over-achievement as at least 95% of each objective was attained.
+(4) The CFO is eligible for over-achievement as at least 95% of each objective was attained.
 The payout for Corporate metrics was at 125% for all objectives.

-For the CEO, the following non-financial objectives were also identified and measured in 2021:
+For the CFO, the following non-financial objectives was also identified and measured in 2022: